AudeizReading/virtual-campus-42nice/README.md

 If you encounter a trouble with the **DISPLAY** environment variable, you should update it (inside the **Makefile** where rule is `launch`) to your workstation's **$DISPLAY** value or set it to the value **:0**.
 Feedback me if it happens.

+*You can now use the container if you are on Windows.
+If not, contact me.*

 </details>

 ### Download Container